-Workplace Toilets Hand washing facilities Drinking water Eating facilities Showers Change rooms Personal storage What facilities are required? ✓ Must provide Number and type based on number and sex of workers ✓ Must provide Number based on number of workers ✓ Must provide Adequate supply of cool, clean drinking water (free of charge).
-Must provide Hygienic dining facilities for eating meals and preparing and storing food. ?
-If required For example, if the work involves dirty, hot or arduous work. ?
-If required For example, if a need to change in and out of clothing (e.g. PPE).
-As some workers ?
-If required For example, if a need to store personal belongings such as tools.
-Example 2: Commercial construction project • New 12 storey office tower • Max 70 workers, including 5 female workers • \$200 Million • Hazardous chemicals in use at the workplace Minimum Requirements: • 1 female pan • 4 male pans, and • 3 (space) urinal.
-Additional requirements due to multi-storey building: • 1 toilet (at least) provided on every second floor.
-Options include: • relocatable buildings with toilet facilities • temporary facilities such as portable toilets, or • use new building facilities when available.
-Minimum requirements: • 1 female hand basin, and • 3 male hand basins.
-Options include: • relocatable buildings with hand washing facilities • temporary facilities such as portable toilets with a hand basin, or • use new building facilities when available.
+Workplace Toilets Hand washing facilities Drinking water Eating facilities Showers Change rooms Personal storage What facilities √ Must provide √ Must provide √ Must provide √ Must provide ?
+If required ?
+If required ?
+If required are required?
+Number and type based on number and sex of workers Number based on number of workers Adequate supply of cool, clean drinking water (free of charge).
+Hygienic dining facilities for eating meals and preparing and storing food.
+For example, if the work involves dirty, hot or arduous work.
+For example, if a need to change in and out of clothing (e.g. PPE).
+For example, if a need to store personal belongings such as tools.
+Example 2: Commercial construction project New 12 storey office tower Max 70 workers, including 5 female workers \$200 Million Hazardous chemicals in use at the workplace Minimum requirements: 5 female pan (inc adequate means for disposal of sanitary items, 5 male pans, and 5 (space) urinal.
+Additional requirements due to multi-storey building: 1 toilet (at least) provided on every second floor.
+Options include: relocatable buildings with toilet facilities temporary facilities such as portable toilets, or use new building facilities when Minimum requirements: 5 female hand basin, and 5 male hand basins.
+Options include: relocatable buildings with hand washing facilities temporary facilities such as portable toilets with a hand basin, or use new building facilities when available.
 Drinking water facilities such as: • direct connection to the water supply, or • bottled water or containers.
-A separate dining facility such as: relocatable building, or use of part of new building when available.
-Additional requirements for large static workplaces: adequate supply of suitable tables, chairs or benches, crockery and cutlery, clean storage and rubbish bins.
+A separate dining facility such as: • relocatable building, or • use of part of new building when available.
+Additional requirements for large static workplaces: • adequate supply of suitable tables, chairs or benches, • crockery and cutlery, • clean storage and • rubbish bins.
 If required provide 3 male and 1 separate female shower facilities, such as portable shower units.
 Specialised shower facilities may also be required dependent on the types of activities being undertaken, and any use of hazardous chemicals at the workplace.
 As some workers are required to use hazardous chemicals at the workplace, which requires the use of specific PPE, change room facilities should be provided.
 When required: • provide temporary change room facilities, or • use area of new building.
 When required, provide: lockable space in change room facility lockable container, vehicle or trailer, or lockable tool/storage boxes.